 Heroin is a highly addictive drug, derived from morphine, which works as a central nervous system depressant.
 When taken in its purest form, it provides the user with feelings of euphoria by temporarily minimizing the brain’s ability to feel pain while increasing feelings of pleasure.
 Heroin addiction occurs when a person continues to abuse this drug despite the significant impairment or distress it causes in their daily lives.
 Prolonged heroin abuse cause both molecular and neurochemical changes within the brain, leading to a heroin tolerance, causing the user to need higher dosages in order to feel the effects that the body has begun to crave.
 Over time, drug addiction takes over an individual’s entire life; all of their time is spent obtaining, using, and recovering from the effects of heroin.

-At Vantage Point we have over 30 years of experience helping children, adolescents, adults, and seniors who are struggling with a variety of mental health and substance abuse disorders.
+At Vantage Point, located in Fayetteville, AR, we have over 30 years of experience helping children, adolescents, adults, and seniors at our center who are struggling with a variety of mental health and substance abuse disorders.
 We know how destructive an addiction to heroin can be and we want to help you get your life back on track.
 Together, we can help get you sober and help you learn the tools needed to have a happier future.

 Helping a Loved One or Family Member Get Treatment